Free Camping Near Idyllwild, CA

 Yellow Post Campsites are unique to San Bernardino National Forest.
-These are campsites intended to be used by a single party of campers.
+These are single campsites intended to be used by just one party of campers.
 They are primitive sites that come with a fire ring and picnic table.
 There’s no cost to camp here, and they are open for cars, vans, and RVs.
-Most Yellow Post campsites are difficult to reach by most vehicles, but a handful of them, including this one, are easy to get to.
+Most Yellow Post campsites are located in difficult-to-reach places, but a handful of them, including this one, are easy to get to.
 The one we’re covering here, is the most popular free camping site among them.

 Thomas Mountain Yellow Post Site #1

-Yellow Post Campsites located in the San Bernardino National Forest offer boondockers offer up to 14-days of continuous free camping with the closest proximity to the greater Southern California metropolitan area.
+Yellow Post Campsites offer boondockers offer up to 14-days of continuous free camping with the closest proximity to the greater Southern California metropolitan area.
 This particular site is one of the easier Yellow Post sites to get into with a medium to large RV or trailer.
 Most Yellow Post sites tend to require 4WD, high clearance vehicles, but this site requires only a 1,000 feet of dirt road, though bumpy and rutted.
 Still, many RVs have been able to get into this with little effort.

 Probably the biggest challenge with this particular campsite is that it’s very popular.
-Because only one party of campers can camp here at a time, it’s almost always taken.
-There are a few clearings a couple hundred feet away, and you will often other boondockers setting up camp there.
+Because only one party of campers can camp at a Yellow Post Site at a time, it’s almost always taken.
+Despite this, some campers have managed to create their own clearings close by, and you will often hear other boondockers setting up camp there.

-Elevation here is at 4,400 feet, offering you cooler temperatures than in the valleys below.
-Where the weather is 100 degrees in Hemet, you can usually get 85 up here.
-It’s still rather hot to camp here during the middle of summer, but it’s great during Fall, Winter, and Spring.
+Elevation at Yellow Post Campsite #1 is at 4,400 feet, offering you cooler temperatures than in the valleys below.
+Where the weather is 100 degrees F in Hemet, you can usually feel 85 up here.
+It’s still rather warm to camp during the middle of summer, but it’s great during Fall, Winter, and Spring.

 You will definitely get some light snow fall in the Winter, and you may find temperatures dipping into the teens at night.
 But for the most part, it’s still very much easy camping throughout the coldest part of the year.